fab2s/NodalFlow/docs/serialization.md

 Serializing a Flow is not useful in all cases.
 For example, if you where to trigger some data processing Flow within a worker, it would certainly be simpler to just pass parameters to some job function in charge of instantiating and executing the proper Flow with proper parameters.

 On the other hand, it could be handy to dynamically generate and store Flows if you where to use a lot of them.
-You could even support multiple implementations of your Flows all together this way.
+You could even support multiple implementations and versions of your Flows all together this way.

 ## Exoticism and RTFM